 The SMB/mid-market buyers, on the other hand, are a good fit for product-led growth but might not be an attractive market segment for every company.
 Some problems only really exist or are valuable to solve at scale.
 For instance, a 50-person company doesn’t need to invest a lot in software to manage team performance reviews and collect employee feedback, but a 5,000-person company would find it critical.

-After reading through this, my colleague and sales guru Liam Mulcahy pointed out a great takeaway:
+After reading through this, my former colleague and sales guru Liam Mulcahy pointed out a great takeaway:

 Product-led growth can directly accelerate revenue only if your user can find, try, and buy your product on their own.
 No help, permissions or consensus required.
 If your user has to involve others (for example, IT, security, legal, compliance, infrastructure) it might help accelerate awareness but not revenue.